Wearing post-liposuction garments can enhance your results

 Which compression garment is the best for me?

 A good quality post-lipo garment should provide consistent and constant pressure from all angles without compromising patient comfort.
 It will also provide appropriate support to the entire treatment area.
-We recommend two main types of post-liposuction garments be used in the recovery phase depending on the form of liposuction undertaken.
+We recommend two main types of post-liposuction garments be used in the recovery phase depending on the form of liposuction performed.
 These include:

 - Compression garments to maintain pressure on the treated areas; and